pagkly/Zed/Investopedia3/Effective Tax Rate.md

 Effective Tax Rate
 ## What Is the Effective Tax Rate?

-The effective tax rate is the percent of their income that an individual or a [corporation](https://www.investopedia.com/terms/c/corporation.asp) pays in taxes.
-The effective tax rate for individuals is the average rate at which their [earned income](https://www.investopedia.com/terms/e/earnedincome.asp), such as wages, and [unearned income](https://www.investopedia.com/terms/u/unearnedincome.asp), such as stock dividends, are taxed.
+The effective tax rate is the percent of their income that an individual or a [[corporation]](https://www.investopedia.com/terms/c/corporation.asp) pays in taxes.
+The effective tax rate for individuals is the average rate at which their [[earned income]](https://www.investopedia.com/terms/e/earnedincome.asp), such as wages, and [[unearned income]](https://www.investopedia.com/terms/u/unearnedincome.asp), such as stock dividends, are taxed.
 The effective tax rate for a corporation is the average rate at which its pre-tax profits are taxed, while the statutory tax rate is the legal percentage established by law.

 ### Key Takeaways